softwaremagico/KendoTournamentManager/backend/README.md

 #### JWT secret key

-This setting configures the encryption token used for the communication between the frontend and the backend.
-Any value is fine here meanwhile is kept secret.
-If `jwt_secret` is left empty, the system will generate a random one on start.
+This setting defines the encryption token utilized for communication between the frontend and backend.
+Any value may be used here as long as it remains confidential.
+Should `jwt_secret` be left blank, a random token will be generated upon initialization.
-Random is more secure, but any user will be forced to log in into the system again if the server is restarted.
+While randomness enhances security, users will need to log back into the system if the server restarts.

 ```
 jwt.secret=anotherpassword